An Asteroid Passed Pretty Close to Earth This Week

-“What makes it unique is sort of how close by it was to us at that point"
+“What makes it unique is sort of how close by it was to us at that point"+ READ ARTICLE

 An asteroid whizzed past Earth this week about two days after it was first detected by astronomers, the Boston Globe reports.